UAE falcons in pigeon control face headwind

 These days, falconers are willing to pay up to $270,000 for the rare hunting and sports birds, well up from around $30 in the late 1940s.

-"It is expensive in value, but it is precious to our hearts," said Kabi, who keeps a perch for favourite falcons in his bedroom.
+"It is expensive in value, but it is precious to our hearts," said Kabi, who keeps a perch for favorite falcons in his bedroom.

 (Additional reporting by Martin Dokoupil, Editing by Paul Casciato)